microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/AzureMaintenance/Documentation/AzureMaintenance.md

-# Azure Table Backup Function App
+# Azure Maintenance Function App
-This guide will explain how to use the AzureMaintenanceTable function, found in AzureMaintenance/Function
+This guide will explain how to use the AzureMaintenance function, found in AzureMaintenance/Function

 ## Prerequisites
 * Visual Studio (tested in VS 2019, but likely works with other versions as well)